Deep Neural Networks for Multiple Speaker Detection and Localization: Introduction

 \subsection{Existing Neural Network-based SSL Methods}

 Although the earliest attempts of using neural networks for SSL date back to the 1990s~\cite{yuhas_automated_1992,datum_artificial_1996}, it was not until recently that researchers started to pay more attention to such learning-based approaches.
 With the large increase of computational power and advances in deep neural networks (DNN), several methods were shown to achieve promising single SSL performance~\cite{youssef_learning-based_2013,ma_exploiting_2015,xiao_learning-based_2015,takeda_sound_2016,yalta_sound_2017}.
 Nevertheless, most of these methods aim at detecting only one source, focusing the research on the localization accuracy.
-In particular, they formulate the problem as the classification of an audio input into a ``class'' label associated with a location, and optimizing the posterior probability of such labels.
+In particular, they formulate the problem as the classification of an audio input into one ``class'' label associated with a location, and optimizing the posterior probability of such labels.
 Unfortunately, such posterior probability encoding cannot be easily extended to multiple sound source situations.

+Neural networks that are trained for localizing a single source can be applied for multi-source localization by pooling the network outputs (i.e.\ posterior probabilities) over multiple time frames~\cite{ma_exploiting_2015}.
+However, this method requires a known number of sources and a long period of time as input for pooling.
+Such limitations make it not practical for real applications.

-Localization of two sources is addressed in~\cite{takeda_discriminative_2016}, which encode the output as two marginal posterior probability vectors.
+Localization of two sources is addressed in~\cite{takeda_discriminative_2016}, which encodes the output as two marginal posterior probability vectors.
 However, an ad-hoc location-based ordering is introduced to decide the source-to-vector assignment, rendering the posteriors dependent on each other and the encoding somewhat ambiguous.
-That is, the same source may need to be predicted as the first source if alone, or as the second one when another signal with a smaller label is present.
-In addition, as with other papers~\cite{ma_exploiting_2015,takeda_discriminative_2016}, the evaluation is only performed on simulated data.
+That is, the same source may need to be predicted as the first source if alone, or as the second one if another signal with a preceding label is present.

-A summary of existing NN-based SSL methods and their comparison with our proposed methods are listed in Table~\ref{tab:nn_ssl}.